kubewarden/kubewarden.io/content/blog/2021/10/new-architecture-to-ease-kubewarden-administrators-lives.md

 ClusterAdmissionPolicies will, if no `spec.policyServer` is defined, bind to the PolicyServer named `default`.
-In addition, [Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) are now added to all Kubewarden CRs, which ensure orderly deletion by the Kubewarden Controller.
+In addition, [Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) are now added to all Kubewarden Custom Resources, which ensure orderly deletion by the Kubewarden Controller.

 The inclusion of validating and mutating webhooks for Kuberwarden CRDs means that the controller webhook server needs to be securely hooked up to the Kubernetes